-When you pick Spinutech for your digital agency partnership, you’re choosing us over many other worthy agencies.
+When you pick Spinutech for your full-service digital agency partnership, you’re choosing us over many other worthy agencies.
 We need to respect and appreciate that.
 It’s our responsibility to prove that the decision was a wise one, each and every day.

 Likewise, you chose us over the others because you believe we offer something that other agencies — and your own business — do not.
 If you expect a return on investment, you must believe in what we do and allow us to provide the knowledge and ability you hired us for.

 As much as it’s your responsibility to trust us to do what you’re unable to, it’s more important for us to listen.
 Always.
 No amount of data and research can match the unique insights you have of your company.
 We listen, understand your goals and needs, and provide input where it’s acceptable and appropriate.